MultipedRobotics/pyxl320/README.rst

 Unfortunately the Dynamixel references below are **not written well** (many typos and errors throughout), so please be careful or you will exhibit much frustration.
+Also they have disappeared at times, so if you get a ``404`` error, hopefully they will come back.

 - `XL-320 e-Manual <http://support.robotis.com/en/product/dynamixel/x_series/xl-320.htm>`_
 - `XL-320 hardware and half duplex circuit <http://support.robotis.com/en/product/dynamixel/xl-320.htm>`_